FabianBartl/Filmbibliothek/README.md

 - Almost all possible movie data are now queried from IMDb
 - Subtitle support added
 - Allow only URLs or relative paths for attributes of movie configurations that require paths

+### Patch notes

+- Responsive CSS style for smartphones and tablets added
+- Added fallback (google) fonts
+- Ignore the `non-result filters` configuration on smaller screens and show only the search results instead
+- Fix `ModuleNotFoundError` error when running the [install.py](install.py) script for the first time
+- Show the IMDb rating on the movie details page
+- The [collect_metadata.py](collect_metadata.py) script now has a colored progress bar representing the level of the last logging message

 ### Impressions